e107inc/e107-easyshop/readme.txt

  * At least one active product with a price defined in EasyShop

 OPTIONAL
- * The URL for the web page users see after a successful transaction
- * The URL for the web page users see after canceling a transaction
- * The URL of your 50 x 150 pixel logo
- * Optional product details (including product id, shipping and sales tax rates)
+ * Optional product details (including product id, product images, shipping and sales tax rates)

 Installation:
 =============